PhoneIn/docs/docs/InstallationGuide/create_account.md

 ![Phonein Registration Page](/img/registration_edited.jpg)
 1. Click **Create**.
 1. Go to your mailbox and confirm your account.
 1. Log on to the mobile app using the credentials you entered in Step 2.
 You can now link your mobile device and Phonein Intercom.
-For more information, see [Using the Phonein Mobile Apps](using-apps).
+For more information, see [Using the Phonein Mobile app](using-app).